shelchkov/simple-react-chart/README.md

 ## How to use

 Pass two axes and array of values to LineChart component.
 Data needs to contain values with keys corresponding to those of axes.
+Vertical axis goes first in an array and horizontal goes second.

 ```javascript
 const axes = [{ key: "y" }, { key: "x" }]